 Air Fryer Stuffed Eggplant or Bharwan Baingan is a delicious dish made with baby eggplants stuffed with aromatic and flavorful spices.
 This is made in the Air Fryer, which gives them a wonderful crispy texture.
-You can enjoy it as an appetizer with chutney, with roti or paratha or as a side with lentils and rice.
+You can enjoy it with roti or paratha or as a side with lentils and rice.

 Did you know?
 Eggplant is the common name in North America, Australia and New Zealand; in British English, it is aubergine, and in South Asia and South Africa, brinjal.

-There are many different ways this dish is made in India.
+There are many different ways this stuffed eggplant dish is made in India.

 - I am sharing the most basic one, stuffing the eggplants with just a mixture of spices.
 This is one of the North Indian styles to make Stuffed Eggplant.
 Another is to saute finely chopped onions, tomatoes, ginger and garlic along with spices, and then stuffing the eggplants with them.